-The second estimate for Q3 GDP came in at 5.15%, an acceleration from 2.06% for the Q2 third estimate.
-With a per-capita adjustment, the headline number is lower at 4.55%, an increase from 1.60% for the Q2 headline number.
+The advance estimate for Q4 GDP came in at 3.28%, a deceleration from 4.86% for the Q3 final estimate.
+With a per-capita adjustment, the headline number is lower at 2.68%, a decrease from 4.26% for the Q3 headline number.

 Here is a chart of real GDP per capita growth since 1960.
 For this analysis, we've chained in today's dollar for the inflation adjustment.
 The per-capita calculation is based on quarterly aggregates of mid-month population estimates by the Bureau of Economic Analysis, which date from 1959 (hence our 1960 starting date for this chart, even though quarterly GDP has is available since 1947).
 The population data is available in the FRED series POPTHM.
 The logarithmic vertical axis ensures that the highlighted contractions have the same relative scale.